casterbn/my_program/install.md

 #### **First steps**

-    &emsp After installation of "Aceinna" extension click on "Home" icon at the bottom of the screen.
+    After installation of "Aceinna" extension click on "Home" icon at the bottom of the screen.
 It will
-    &emsp bring up Aceinna OpenIMU platform homepage.
+    bring up Aceinna OpenIMU platform homepage.
 Click on "Custom IMU examples", chose
-    &emsp desired example and click "Import".
+    desired example and click "Import".

 ![未找到图片](media/HomePage.png)